0sAND1s/HCCmd/README.md

 Planned features:
-- Extend file viewer with a hex viewer, disassembler, BASIC viewer.
+- Extend file viewer with a hex viewer, disassembler.
+- Allow selection of multiple files, for operations like delete, copy, attribute change.